CrazyScamp/ApprenticeVrSrc-Setup/README.md

-## What is ApprenticeVR
+## What is ApprenticeVrSrc
-ApprenticeVR: VRSrc Edition is designed for managing and sideloading content onto Meta Quest devices
+ApprenticeVrSrc is designed for managing and sideloading content onto Meta Quest devices
 <br>
 <br>